EvaFrossard/EvaFrossard.github.io/index.md

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
-    Let's keep it real, there are very few chances you're actively losing subscribers (or maybe you are actually a famous Youtuber and you did fumble, you can go check out our <a href="#1M+club" style="color: red; font-weight: bold;" >bad buzz section</a>;)).
-If you're not in the middle of a controversy and cancel culture hasn't got the best of you, chances are you are just experiencing a decline.
-In most cases, your situation will fix by itself. <b>However, if this has been going on for more than a month, maybe you should check out our analytical tool ! </b>
+    Let's keep it real, there are very few chances you're actively losing subscribers (or maybe you are actually a famous Youtuber and you did fumble, you should go check out our <a href="#1M+club" style="color: red; font-weight: bold;" >bad buzz section</a> ;)).
+If you're not in the middle of a controversy and cancel culture hasn't got the best of you, chances are you are just experiencing a <b>decline</b>.
+In most cases, your situation will fix by itself.
+However, if this has been going on for more than a month, maybe you should check out our analytical tool !
   </p>
   <img src="/assets/img/curve_icon.jpg" alt="Description of image" style="width: 150px;">
 </div>

-Since Youtube hasn't stopped gaining new users, we have reached the conclusion that very few channels will actively face a decrease in their total subscriber count.
+Since Youtube hasn't stopped gaining new users, we have reached the conclusion that very few channels will actively face a <b>decrease in their total subscriber count</b>.
 However, we can detect decline by noticing in your stats a significant slowdown in the growth rate of your subscribers, which may indicate potential issues such as reduced engagement or a negative reception by the audience.

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; background-color: #D2C0DD">
-  To go further, we compared the actual growth rate of channels against the <b>rolling growth average</b> rate.
+  To go further, we compared the actual growth rate of every channel in the dataset channels their <b>rolling growth average</b> rate.
 </div>

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; margin-top: 2;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>Rolling average</b></summary>
         <b> Why ?</b> Because the rolling average acts as a smoothed baseline, calculated using a defined window (we arbitrarily used a 'window' of 20 weeks), which helps to identify deviations from the expected trend.
-When the growth of your channel falls below the rolling average, it suggests that the channel's performance has dipped relative to its typical trend.
+When the growth of your channel falls below the rolling average, it suggests that the channel's performance has dipped relative to its typical trend. <br>
+        Here, a simple moving avergae was implemented as followed:
+          \[
+              SMA_k = \frac{p_{n-k+1} + p_{n-k+2} + \cdots + p_n}{k}
+  = \frac{1}{k} \sum_{i=n-k+1}^{n} p_i \]

    </details>
 </div>

+Here is a little exemple of how a channel subscribers graph looks like:
 <div style="width: 100%; max-width: 800px; margin: 0 auto;">
     <iframe
         src="/assets/data/plot_lancet.html"